Why AI Workflows Need Operational Data, Not Just Better Prompts

 If not, the workflow does not need a better prompt first.
 It needs a clearer operating substrate.

 For a practical first mapping step, use the AI workflow inventory template.
+If the workflow already runs on a schedule, the Automation Binding Reconciliation Card helps separate durable intent from volatile runtime state before stale configuration becomes bad operational data.
+If the workflow is sales, pipeline, or proposal assembly, the CRM substrate teardown shows how to split human-readable policy from queryable events, records, gates, and review views.
 If your highest-value workflow is discovery-to-proposal-to-SOW handoff, the Proposal Assembly Line readiness assessment is designed to help map the records, gates, owners, and review cadence before automation scales the mess.